bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 'perl(SOAP::Lite)' 'perl(Test::Taint)' 'perl(XMLRPC::Lite)'
 'perl(XML::Twig)'`

-If you plan to use a database other than MySQL, you will need to also install the appropriate packages for that.
+If you plan to use a database other than MariaDB, you will need to also install the appropriate packages for that.

 Ubuntu and Debian